rkuma183/wilsonmar.github.io/_posts/2017-07-30-java-spring-rest-api-sample.md

 This article introduces how Spring programs works by examining a simple Java Spring client program that calls a REST API (without authentication, GUI, or database).

-This article describes the code you taking a <strong>hands-on</strong> approach where I introduce concepts <strong>after</strong> asking you to take an action, so that you have a <strong>visual</strong> image to go with my commentary.
+This article describes the code while you take a <strong>hands-on</strong> approach where I introduce concepts <strong>after</strong> asking you to take an action, so that you have a <strong>visual</strong> image to go with my commentary.